-The Hunter Valley is known for its amazing wineries.
-Producing around 3% of Australian wine, the region is high on many wine lovers lists as a place to visit.
+The Hunter Valley is known for its amazing wineries, producing around 3% of Australian wine.
+It’s no wonder the region is high on many wine lovers lists as a place to visit.
 It also has a lot to offer families.
 There’s so much to do with your kids while enjoying the region.
-Visit one of their amazing restaurants and if you like, a glass or two!
-Let’s explore things to do in the Hunter Valley with your family
+Visit one of the amazing restaurants and if you like, have a glass or two!
+Let’s explore things to do in the Hunter Valley with your family.

-Just one hour from Lake Macquarie, driving inland, this is a popular destination that attracts people who predominantly travel from Sydney, Newcastle and Lake Macquarie as well as from other parts of Australia and the world.
+Just one hour from Lake Macquarie, driving inland, The Hunter Valley is a popular destination that attracts people from Sydney, Newcastle, Lake Macquarie, and other parts of Australia and the world.
+People flock to both Pokolbin & Cessnock to experience our unique region.
+Depending on where you are located, click the map below for directions.

 Wine, wine and more wine

 We can’t talk about the Hunter Valley without first talking about wine.
-There are over 150 wineries here who aim to produce quality over quantity.
-Known for its Semillon, the Hunter Valley also produces amazing Shiraz, Cabernet Sauvignon, Chardonnay and Verdelho.
+There are over 150 wineries here that aim to produce quality over quantity.
+Known for its Semillon, the Hunter Valley also produces amazing Shiraz, Cabernet Sauvignon, Chardonnay, and Verdelho.

 Places to stay

-You have a whole list of choices available for accommodation in the Hunter Valley.
-For those on a budget, there are National Park campgrounds, camping available at farm stays and the Wine Country Tourist Park offers both campsites, caravan sites or cabins.
+You have a whole list of choices for accommodation in the Hunter Valley.
+For those on a budget, there are National Park campgrounds, and camping available at farm stays and the Wine Country Tourist Park offers campsites, caravan sites, or cabins.

-If you’re feeling a little more flush you can book into accommodation in one of the wineries, guest houses, hotels or resorts.
-Apartments and holiday rentals are also available meaning you can find the perfect fit for you, your family and friends.
+If you’re feeling a little more flush you can book accommodation in one of the wineries, guest houses, hotels, or resorts.
+Apartments and holiday rentals are also available so you’ll find the perfect fit for your family and friends.

 Hunter Valley Gardens

-Located in Lomas Lane, Nulkaba, Hunter Valley Zoo offers your family the opportunity to spend the day visiting the animals.
-With a large variety of animals to see you’ll encounter Australian native animals such as wombats, wallabies, kangaroos, koalas and echidnas.
-African animals such as lions, meerkats and cheetahs.
-Primates including lemurs, marmosets and capuchins.
-There are reptiles, Australian birds and a variety of other animals.
+Located in Lomas Lane, Nulkaba, Hunter Valley Wildlife Park offers a fun family day out with the animals.
+You’ll encounter Australian native animals such as wombats, wallabies, kangaroos, koalas, and echidnas.
+African animals such as lions, meerkats, and cheetahs.
+Primates, including lemurs, marmosets, and capuchins.
+There are reptiles, Australian birds, and a variety of other animals.
 Make sure you get there in time for the keeper talks.
-Grab a bag of animal feed as you enter for the farmyard, kangaroos and walk through bird aviary.
-If you would like to get up close there are animal encounters you can arrange.
-You’ll find plenty of facilities there including free gas BBQs and lots of picnic tables.
-It’s also a great place for a birthday party – just make sure you call them at least a week before to arrange.
+Grab a bag of animal feed as you enter the farmyard, and kangaroo enclosure, and walk through the bird aviary.
+Discover more here: Hunter Valley Wildlife Park.

 Hunter Valley Adventure Centre